moxiecode/plupload/readme.md

 Runs the upload Python backend for the Java applet (precondition: python-werkzeug is installed).
 Point browser to: http://localhost:5000/queue_applet_dojo.html

+The Java runtime is currently not working in Safari because it has a broken LiveConnect implementation.

 How to build Silverlight runtime
 ---------------------------------
 The Silverlight runtime uses a .xap file that can be built using the Silverlight SDK or Visual Studio. [http://silverlight.net/getstarted/](http://silverlight.net/getstarted/)